West Palm Beach Jury Awards $13.15M in Rear-End Collision

 - This case went to trial and resulted in a jury verdict.
 Verdicts can yield higher awards but carry the risk of receiving nothing if the jury rules against the plaintiff.

-- This case was resolved in Palm Beach County, Texas.
+- This case was resolved in Palm Beach County, Florida.
 Local jury tendencies, judge assignments, and regional economic conditions all influence case outcomes in this jurisdiction.

 - Resolved in 2000, this case reflects the legal and economic conditions of that period, including medical costs, insurance practices, and jury award trends at the time.